The Hanna Neumann Conjecture for graphs of free groups with cyclic edge groups: Introduction

 \begin{manualtheorem}{B}[\cref{thm:L2tame}] Limit groups satisfy the $L^2$-Hall property. \end{manualtheorem}

-Antol\'in and Jaikin-Zapirain's proof that the $L^2$-Hall property implies the GHNC for hyperbolic limit groups also applies to toral relatively hyperbolic graphs of free groups with cyclic edge groups and all limit groups.
-To see this, one needs to incorporate recent results of Minasyan \cite{Minasyan_WZ} and Minasyan--Mineh \cite{MinasyanMineh_QC} on the Wilson--Zalesskii property and double coset separability, which were not available to Antol\'in--Jaikin-Zapirain.
-We review how all these ingredients fit together in \cref{sec:L2GHNC}.
+Antolín and Jaikin-Zapirain's proof that the $L^2$-Hall property implies the SHNC for hyperbolic limit groups also applies to toral relatively hyperbolic graphs of free groups with cyclic edge groups and all limit groups.
+To see this, one needs to incorporate recent results of Minasyan \cite{Minasyan_WZ} and Minasyan--Mineh \cite{MinasyanMineh_QC} on the Wilson--Zalesskii property and double coset separability, which were not available to Antolín--Jaikin-Zapirain.
+We review how all these ingredients fit together in \cref{sec:L2SHNC}.
 Thus, the following is a consequence of Theorems \ref{thm:A} and \ref{thm:B}.

 \begin{manualcor}{C}[\cref{cor:HNGFGCEG}] Suppose that $G$ is either a limit group or that it splits as a finite graph of free groups with cyclic edge groups that is hyperbolic relative to virtually abelian subgroups.
-Then $G$ satisfies the Geometric Hanna Neumann conjecture. \end{manualcor}
+Then $G$ satisfies the Strengthened Hanna Neumann conjecture. \end{manualcor}

 The proofs of Theorems \ref{thm:A} and \ref{thm:B} are inspired by Wise's proof of subgroup separability in graphs of free groups with cyclic edge group \cite{Wise_subgroupSep} and Wilton's proof of the local retractions property in limit groups \cite{WiltonHall}, respectively.
 In the proof of \cref{thm:A}, we make crucial use of the following result at several points.